B4CKSP4CE-Dynamics/ServoManager/readme.md

-Simplified library to control 12 servo motors using singe TCB timer
+Simplified library for controlling up to 12 servo motors using singe TCB timer.